maciejpkoprowski/COSMOS-Web-GSMF-MS-data/README.md

 If you use these data products, please cite the associated paper:

-Koprowski, M. P., Sawant, P., & Lisiecki, K., _Stellar mass growth in COSMOS-Web: a mass-complete main sequence to $z \sim 8$ and its consistency with GSMF evolution_, submitted to Astronomy & Astrophysics.
+Koprowski, M. P., Sawant, P., & Lisiecki, K., _Stellar mass growth in COSMOS-Web: a mass-complete main sequence to z ~ 8 and its consistency with GSMF evolution_, submitted to Astronomy & Astrophysics.

 The citation information should be updated after the paper receives an arXiv identifier and again after publication.